A Change of Heart (film)

 A Change of Heart is a 2017 American comedy film directed by Kenny Ortega and starring Jim Belushi, Virginia Madsen, Kathy Najimy, Eduardo Yáñez, Gloria Estefan and William Levy.

-The film depicts a man who believes in traditional concepts of marriage, and fears social changes.
-He receives a heart transplant in a surgery, and learns that he owes his life to a drag queen.
+The film depicts Hank, a man who believes in traditional concepts of marriage and fears social changes.
+He receives a heart transplant in a surgery and learns that he owes his life to a drag queen.
 He has the option to embrace diversity or to continue living in fear.

 Plot

-Hank (Jim Belushi) is afraid of the way that society is changing.
+Hank is afraid of the way that society is changing.
 When he suffers a heart attack, he gets a transplant from a Puerto Rican drag queen.